zAlweNy26/AlweStats/README.md

 ### Changelog

+**4.2.3**
+- Now the ShipStatus disappear when you are on a boat
+- Added compatibility with "TargetPortal" mod, to make it works fine you have to disable portal pins in the "ShowCustomPins" config setting

 **4.2.2**
 - Fixed error generated when adding dungeons pins
 - Fixed a bug that wasn't saving world infos in the AlweStats.json file when it was the first time